How to Make Winning Decisions

 I hear and I forget.
 I see and I remember.
 I do and I understand.

-In keeping with the spirit of Confucius' adage, I encourage you to
+I encourage you to

 "do" this website.
 When you come to a question or incomplete statement,